-In a previous post, in which we explained what is real estate crowdfunding and how it works, we also presented the periodic table of the real estate Crowdfunding platforms in the world where to invest money and we analyzed in particular those that were operating in Spain and the legislation by which they are governed.
+In a previous post, in which we explained what is real estate crowdfunding and how it works, we also exposed the periodic table of real estate Crowdfunding platforms in the world where to invest money and we analyzed in particular those that were operating in Spain and the legislation by which they are governed.

 In this new post we make, on the "table" indicated above, a selection of the best crowdfunding platforms both in Spain and in the rest of the world and their main characteristics, as well as a brief reference to the legislation of each of the countries in which they operate.

 Real estate investments through crowdfunding are regulated by Law 5/2015 on the Promotion of Business Financing, which establishes a series of protection measures for both professional and non-professional investors.

 Icrowdhouse: Founded in 2016 with headquarters in Barcelona, it is a Participatory Financing Platform authorized by the National Securities Market Commission (CNMV).
 In September 2018, it published its first project, currently it has 6 projects financed with € 5 M raised, 243 registered users and 50 investors (offline-online).
 It admits investments from € 50 (depending on the type of project).

 Brickbro: Founded in 2018 with headquarters in Barcelona, they operate through the Stockcrowd Participatory Financing Platform authorized by the (CNMV).
 The minimum amount to invest varies from 50 to 300 euros per project, depending on the needs for each operation.